 Pomodoro Sauce

 • Once the sauce has finished simmering, adjust your seasonings.
 You may wish to add more salt, pepper, or herbs to suit your taste.

-• If you prefer a meat sauce, add cooked Italian sausage.
+• Make it meaty: If you prefer a meat sauce, add cooked Italian sausage.

+Pomodoro Sauce